porcinus/nc2png/README.md

 - Units : Doesn't take account of G20 (inch), will be considered as mm.
 - Work plane : Only support G17 (XY), G18-19 are ignored.
 - Tool compensation : Only support no compensation (G40), G41-42 are ignored.

+#### Windows Console specific (Windows 10/11 H2 or newer):
+- With recent updates (2022+), program normally running with cmd.exe (conhost.exe) now uses Windows Console by default.
+- Since Windows Console doesn't handle process creation the "old way" but also supports ANSI formatting, you should compile the program without ANSICON support by defining 'WINCON' in compiling command line (e.g. adding -DWINCON).
+- Precompiled version will be provided with a executable not performing ANSICON check (nc2png-wincon.exe).

 #### Features :